kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 2. Examples 2 and 3 show how important quotes are for the argument to the function -- try it without quotes to see the effect (`echo_line_no "$1"`).
 Without quotes, only the first word is the trigger which will find 2 lines on each call here, so you get 4 results instead of 2, which will most likely be confusing.

-3. For multi-line strings, this constraint of uniqueness applies to the first line only as `grep` is line oriented -- the argument however has more than just one line, so grep will fail and you see nothing unless we cut off everything after the first line.
+3. For multi-line strings, this constraint of uniqueness applies to the first line only as `grep` is line oriented -- the argument however has more than one line, so grep will fail and you see nothing unless we cut off everything after the first line.
 Consequently you will not see the other lines in the output, but that may not be really bad unless you need the information therein; if this is a problem, consider putting the information you need into the first line.

 4. For the use of variables, this constraint of uniqueness applies to the part up to the token character `VARTOKEN` (here `:`) used to enclose these (which is a good idea anyway to see if a variable is empty, see example) -- reason: `grep` looks for the original line and will not recognize the substitution (which we do not know), so the code has to stop here as well.
 This is no real problem as you can always use `echo_line_no` on the variable itself to get the line number where it is called (see next example).

-5. For the next 3 examples, you will not get the line number of the comment, but the line number of the definition of the variable instead -- which may be just what you want as this information is hard to find otherwise.
+5. For the next 3 examples, you will not get the line number of the comment, but the line number of the definition of the variable instead -- which may be exactly what you want as this information is hard to find otherwise.
 The first one shows said variable missing from the function call (example 4), the next 2 assignments show the lines of definition of the same variable defined at different places with different values.

 6. You can use `echo_line_no` from inside a function, but in contrast to bash there is no way to get the function name via system variable due to the same restrictions.
 No problem, you can always hardcode, as demonstrated here; you have to hardcode the call to `echo_line_no` there anyway.
 But there is more to the use within functions: